 Where it all began

-Arthritis & Osteoporosis NSW in 2015
+Arthritis & Osteoporosis NSW today

 Today arthritis affects one person in every five – about 20% of the population!
 Arthritis and related musculoskeletal conditions (MSK) are the leading cause of disability in Australia.
 Nearly 25% of absenteeism is related to arthritis and MSK.
 There are more than 120 types of arthritis including juvenile idiopathic arthritis (JIA), osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, lupus and gout.